tomideofficial/tomideofficial/README.md

-- 👋 Hi, I’m @tomideofficial
+- 👋 Hi, I’m Ayotomide
 - 👀 I’m interested in data science and engineering
 - 🌱 I’m currently learning data analytics using SQL, Excel, R and visualisation tools such as Tableau, and Ms. Power BI
 - 💞️ I’m looking to collaborate on any project that will help my learning